In shadow of Erdogan, Turkey's AKP re-elects Davutoglu leader

 "Suddenly, the PKK, the DHKP-C, the Islamic State, with their foreign support, pressed the button to destroy all of the accomplishments of the AK Party's 12, 13 years in power.
 While they are taking action to achieve their evil aims, the AK Party cadres are taking action for a new democracy on Nov.
 1.”

-Friction between Erdogan and Davutoglu led to speculation the president would have former transport minister Binali Yildirim challenge Davutoglu for the chairmanship of the center-right, Islamist-rooted AKP, party officials said.
+Friction between Erdogan and Davutoglu led to speculation the president would have former transport minister Binali Yildirim challenge Davutoglu for the chairmanship of the centre-right, Islamist-rooted AKP, party officials said.

 Party officials say that among differences within the ranks there is argument over Davutoglu's efforts to form a coalition after the AKP lost its absolute majority at a June election.
 Erdogan himself is not a leader easily given to compromise and is accused by critics of growing authoritarianism.